latticexyz/mud/.changeset/brave-islands-wash.md

 "@latticexyz/cli": minor
 ---

-Deploys now validate contract size before deploying and throws an error when a contract is over the size limit (24kb).
-This should help with the most common "evm revert" errors during system and module contract deploys.
+Deploys now validate contract size before deploying and warns when a contract is over or close to the size limit (24kb).
+This should help identify the most common cause of "evm revert" errors during system and module contract deploys.